 3. A couple of hours before you plan to eat, brown turkey roulade on all sides in high heat oil and then slow-roast on a rack in a baking sheet at 275°F until thickest part of turkey roulade registers 150°F, about 2 hours.
 Remove from oven and transfer to cutting board.
 Let rest for 10 minutes before slicing.
 Serve.

 For me, the best part of a turkey dinner is the promise of leftovers.
-And slices of this roulade make incredibly delicious sandwiches or Turkey Pot Pie the next day.
+And slices of this roulade make incredibly delicious sandwiches or chop/shred to use in Turkey Pot Pie, Turkey Pot Pie Soup or Turkey and Rice Soup the next day.

 Fresh Herb and Garlic Turkey Breast Roulade

 - 2 tablespoons fresh rosemary minced

 - 2 tablespoons fresh sage leaves minced

 - 2 tablespoons fresh thyme leaves minced

 - 1 tablespoon extra virgin olive oil

 - 5 pounds bone-in, skin on turkey breast patted dry

 - 1 tablespoon oil with a high smoke point such as avocado or canola